Jeon9Hyeo7/Player/README.md

 # Player
-Iptv Ott Player with using Stalker API
+Iptv Ott Player with using Ministra API

 Basically, this project consists of MVVM (Model - View - ViewModel) architecture and uses the Android Leanback Library to configure the overall UI/UX.
 The purpose of sharing this project is to update my legacy code (written in Java) to kotlin and for version control.